Supporting imagery

 Anti-piracy & Homebrew

-Both consoles and games were a target for unauthorised parties, many of whom ended up producing their own replicas [31].
-Bootlegged hardware was made from a combination of off-the-shelf and reverse-engineered chips, aiming to sell a cheaper alternative to SNK’s hardware.
+Both consoles and games were targeted by unauthorised parties, many of whom ended up producing their own replicas [31].
+Bootleg hardware was made using a combination of off-the-shelf and reverse-engineered chips, aiming to offer a cheaper alternative to SNK’s hardware.

 Thus, on one side, you’ve got SNK trying to fend off bootleggers.
 On the other, game studios were enforcing that their code only ran on a genuine console and cartridge.